cloudfoundry/firehose_exporter/FAQ.md

 No, this exporter only supports targetting a single [Cloud Foundry Firehose][firehose] endpoint.
 If you want to get metrics from several endpoints, you will need to use one exporter per endpoint.

+### How can scale this exporter if I get a Slow Consumer alert?

+You can scale the exporter by increasing the number of exporter instances and using the same `doppler.subscription-id` command flag.
+If you use the same subscription ID on each instance, the [Firehose][firehose] evenly distributes events across all instances of the exporter.
+For example, if you have two exporters with the same subscription ID, the [Firehose][firehose] sends half of the events to one exporter and half to the other.

+For more information, check the [Scaling Nozzles][scaling-nozzles] documentation.

 ### How can I get readeable names for Container Metrics labels, like the application name?

 You can combine this exporter with the [Cloud Foundry Prometheus Exporter][cf_exporter], that provides administrative information about `Applications`, `Organizations`, `Services` and `Spaces`.